rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part00/README.md

 ### What is a Custom Runtime Image?

-You can create a special distribution of the java runtime containing only the runtime modules.
-Application modules and only those platform modules required by your application.
+You can create a special distribution of the java runtime containing only the runtime modules, application modules and only those platform modules required by your application.
 You can do this in Java SE 9 with custom runtime images.
 A custom runtime image is a self contained image that bundles the application modules with the JVM and everything else it needs to execute your application.